-After analyzing the arguments others have made, you can use rhetorical analysis to determine where your argument(s) fit into the academic conversation.
+After analyzing the arguments others have made, you can use rhetorical analysis to determine where your argument fits into the academic conversation.
 In this way, you can point out gaps in logic of existing arguments and emphasize the strengths of your own use of appeals.
 For more information on understanding the rhetorical situation, see Chapter Two, section 2.1.

-5.3.6 Responding
+5.4.6 Responding

 Generally, responding to a text involves taking a few minutes to write down your initial reaction to a text.
 This does not need to be a polished, well-organized piece of writing.
-You may craft it in paragraph form, or it may consist of a series of bullet statements.
-When you respond to a text, you are thinking about its broader implications and drawing connections between main ideas.
+You may craft it in paragraph form or in a series of bullet statements.
+When you respond to a text, you are thinking about its broader implications.
 Was the text convincing?
 Why or why not?
 How does it relate to other texts you have read on the same subject?
 Can you connect the text to your own experience?